BayraktarLab/feature_reg/README.md

 It can align images of different size by padding them with 0 values.
 The image registrator can work with multichannel grayscale TIFFs and TIFFs with multiple z-planes.
 Images **MUST** have OME-TIFF XML in their description.
-The script does tile based registration of images to avoid big memory consumption.
+The script does linear image registration.
+To avoid excessive memory consumption it extracts features from tiles instead of a whole image.

 ## Command line arguments